AGVGA/Leetcode-Solutions-Repo/README.md

-# Leetcode-#69-solution
+# Leetcode-Solutions
-Easiest solution for Leetcode problem 69 using C language.
+I try to to put the easiest solutions for Leetcode problems here.